 The clubhouse is open to members and non-members.
 Transportation to and from the clubhouse is provided by the USCG certified Admiral's Launch.

-- Tuesday-Friday: The first launch will be at 5:15, and the last return trip back will be 9:40pm.
+- Tuesday-Friday: The first launch will be at 5:15, and the last return trip off the wall will be 9:40pm.

 - Saturday: There will be two sessions: 1-4 and 5-9.
 If you are part of the first session, the last return trip will be 4:00, and if you are part of the second session the last return trip will be 9:00.

 The clubhouse features: